-Hey everyone!
-This is my first post here but I've been lurking for a while...
+Hey everyone! :wave: This is my first post here but I've been lurking for a while...
 I've been cross-stitching for a couple of months now and am currently doing the Epic Mario Through the Ages pattern... and all the time it's taking to do that (I'm just finishing the ocean part after a week) has filled my head with thoughts.

 (I'm still a newb though, this is my first big piece and I've already made some rookie mistakes!)